Attorney David I. Fuchs

 You may have heard that your social media behavior can affect your personal injury claim.
 Is this really true?
 Can the number of pictures you post, or even the emojis you choose, actually have a bearing on a personal injury trial?
 There’s no simple answer, but your social media behavior can affect your outcome, especially if your case goes to trial.
 Here’s what you need to know.

 For most of us, using social media is a part of everyday life.
 When something new or exciting happens, we think of posting it to our network of virtual friends.
-If you’ve been in a car accident, you may want to post about the damage, your injuries, or even assure everyone that you’re okay.
+If you’ve been injured in a car accident, you may want to post about the damage, your injuries, or even assure everyone that you’re okay.
 However, there are a few compelling reasons why you should think twice about what you post.

 When the police arrest people, they read them their rights: “everything you say can and will be used against you.”
 While these words apply to criminal trials, civil matters follow the same rule.
 The defense – usually lawyers for an insurance company – will do anything they can to avoid paying out on a claim, or at least try to pay as little as possible.
 Here are a couple of examples of how social media use could work against you: